Board of Public Affairs:

 The Board of Public Affairs meets the second Tuesday of every month at 7:00 p.m. on the second floor of the Burton Public Library.

-Final Readings: All final readings of water/sewer accounts are completed once a week.
+Final Readings: All final readings of water/sewer accounts are completed twice a week (Monday & Friday).
 Please call the Office for more information at 440-834-4474.

 For questions about your bill, please call the Water/Sewer Clerk at 440-834-4474.

 Please report suspected cross-connections to the Backflow Office by calling 440-834-1408.